hoangton/smartcash/wallets/nodeclient/installation.rst

 .. meta::
-   :description: How to download and install the SmartCash Node Client wallet.
+   :description: How to download and install the SmartCash NodeClient wallet.
 Compilation guide also available
    :keywords: smartcash, nodeclient, wallet, linux, windows, macos, installation, compile

 .. _nodeclient-installation: